RyanPWalker/node.js-heroku/views/pages/README.txt

-Pear Up by Ryan Walker
-Ryan Walker | RyanPrestonWalker@gmail.com
+RyanWalker.party by Ryan Walker | RyanPrestonWalker@gmail.com

-Sign in, create a profile, meet new people in your vecinity!
+GoodTurn - Sign in, create a profile, post, and help people in your vecinity!
-Made with PHP, PostgreSQL, JavaScript, HTML5, and CSS3.
+Made from scrath with Node.js, PostgreSQL, JavaScript, HTML5, and CSS3.

 Credits:

-	Framework:
+	GoodTurn Framework:
 		Read Only (html5up.net)

 	Demo Images:
-		Unsplash (unsplash.com)
+		Internet

 	Icons:
 		Font Awesome (fortawesome.github.com/Font-Awesome)